 The vice president has made cancer a focus since President Obama announced a new “cancer moonshot” in his last State of the Union address and put Mr. Biden in charge of “mission control.”

-Earlier this year, Mr. Biden met with several members of Memorial Sloan Kettering’s leadership, including José Baselga and Charles Sawyers, at the World Economic Forum in Davos, Switzerland, to discuss ways to make progress on the moonshot initiative.
+Earlier this year, Mr. Biden met with several members of Memorial Sloan Kettering’s leadership at the World Economic Forum in Davos, Switzerland, to discuss ways to make progress on the moonshot initiative.

 “This is personal for us, but it’s also bigger than us,” Dr. Biden said in her remarks.
 The Bidens lost their son Beau in 2015 from a rare brain cancer called glioblastoma.